 In October 2001 the European association Energie-Cités suggested that: “Without waiting for the Directive on the energy performance of buildings to be passed, municipalities start to Display the energy performance of their buildings frequented by the general public”.
 Only one month later Energie-Cités submitted the first Display project proposal.

 The 30-month pilot phase started in January 2003 while the public Display Campaign was launched in April 2004.
-Since 2005 the Campaign is co-financed by the European Commission under the Intelligent Energy - Europe Programme.
-At first under the project title "Towards Class A" and since 2008 as *C*ommunicate *Y*our *B*uildings *E*nergy *R*ating (CYBER) Display with 16 partners including De Montfort University, EuroACE, 7 cities, 4 local energy agencies and the Healthy Cities Czech Republic network.
+From 2005 untill April 2011 the Campaign was co-financed by the European Commission under the Intelligent Energy - Europe Programme.
+At first under the project title "Towards Class A" and then from 2008 as *C*ommunicate *Y*our *B*uildings *E*nergy *R*ating (CYBER) Display.